Eugen980/python-project-49/README.md

 ### Brain Games

-Brain Games is a console mini-game consisting of five brain training games
+Brain Games is a console mini-game consisting of five brain training games.
+It was created to consolidate knowledge and practically in writing Python code

 1. Determining an even number
 2. Calculator.